Drop-G/scrap-yard/README.md

-# scrapyard README
+# scrap-yard README

-This is the README for your extension "scrapyard".
+This is the README for your extension "scrap-yard".
 After writing up a brief description, we recommend including the following sections.

 ## Features